melker12345/GPT-PDF/README.md

 ## Note

 Make sure you have a valid OpenAI API key set in your environment variables before using the GPT analysis feature.

+We don't need to extract the text from the PDF and send it to GPT.
+We can just send the image to GPT and get the response.

+we should render the pdf using a pdf reader library or what ever it is called. this meand that we simply render the pdf using a pdf reader library and then send the image to GPT and get the response.